Ryan Gallagher, LAc, DSOM

 • Tao of Trauma graduate

-• Somatic Experiencing® trainee
+• Somatic Experiencing trainee

 To learn more about sessions with me, click here.
+(And make sure to subscribe to my newsletter to stay up-to-date on my offerings!)

 Scroll down to learn more about the primary influences on my approach: traditional East Asian medicine; polyvagal theory; and the meditative arts.